ROCm-LS/ROCm-LS-Docs/docs/index.rst

 ROCm-LS documentation
 **********************

-The AMD ROCm Life Science (ROCm-LS) toolkit is a GPU-accelerated library suite developed for life science and healthcare applications, offering a robust set of tools optimized for AMD hardware.
+The AMD ROCm™ Life Science (ROCm-LS) toolkit is a GPU-accelerated library suite developed for life science and healthcare applications, offering a robust set of tools optimized for AMD hardware.
 It is an open-source software collection for high-performance life science applications built on the core ROCm platform, which helps you to accelerate life science processing and analyze workloads on AMD accelerators and GPUs.

 You can leverage ROCm-LS to accelerate both new and existing life science workloads, utilizing the speed of AMD devices to execute intensive applications with larger datasets.
 ROCm-LS creates scalable solutions to address the needs of today's data-driven landscape.
 With ROCm-LS, you can build pre- and post-processing applications for your AI models and accelerate your existing life science pipelines with minimal effort.